SaaiAbhi123/sample1/README.md

 # sample1
-This is a sample repository
+This is a sample repository.I am editing the README file.
+Adding some more details about the project description.